Azure/azure-sdk-for-java/sdk/appconfiguration/azure-spring-cloud-starter-appconfiguration-config/README.md

 #### Spring Profiles

-Spring Profiles are supported by automatically set as App Configuration Labels.
-Using the configuration overrides profile use.
+Spring Profiles are supported by automatically by being set as App Configuration Labels.
+Using the label filter configuration overrides profile use.
 To include Spring Profiles and labels:

 ```properties
 spring.cloud.azure.appconfiguration.stores[0].selects[0].label-filter=${spring.profiles.active},v1